Taiga Egoshi

-Taiga Egoshi (江越 大賀, Egoshi Taiga) is a Japanese professional baseball outfielder for the Hanshin Tigers in Japan's Nippon Professional Baseball.
+Taiga Egoshi (江越 大賀, Egoshi Taiga) is a Japanese professional baseball outfielder for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.
+He has previously played in NPB for the Hanshin Tigers.

 Early Baseball Career

 A native of Nagasaki, Taiga started playing softball in 2nd grade all the way to junior high school.
 He joined Kaisei High School's baseball club but his team never made it to Koshien.

 Upon entering Komazawa University, he participated in the Tohto University League games as an outfielder, and won the League Best Nine Award thrice.
-Together with current Tigers teammate Ryutaro Umeno, they played in the 2013 Japan-USA University Baseball Championship, where Japan won the 5-game series 3-2.
+Together with later Tigers teammate Ryutaro Umeno, they played in the 2013 Japan-USA University Baseball Championship, where Japan won the 5-game series 3-2.
 In the autumn of his senior year, he batted 0.357 and led his team to its first league championship since 2001.
 He recorded a total of 11 home runs in his university career.